-It is one of the most explored places, not only in the county but in the entire country.
+It is one of the most explored places, not only in the county but in the entire country and is one of the best camping spots in Wicklow.
 From the banks of the lough, you can enjoy a breathtaking 360-degree view of the surrounding area in the Wicklow Mountains National Park.

 Address: Lugduff, Co.
 Wicklow, Ireland

 Where to stay near Glendalough: Tudor Lodge B&B

 Nestled in the heart of the Wicklow Mountains, the fantastic Tudor Lodge B&B is one of the most popular places to stay in the county.
 So, we advise booking in advance to ensure you don’t miss out.
 Each room has an ensuite bathroom, flat-screen TV, and tea and coffee-making facilities.
 The beautifully landscaped gardens provide the perfect place to relax on a sunny day.